Relative volume of separable bipartite states: Qubit-Qutrit System

-The Bell-diagonal basis in this parameterization is given by $\theta = \alpha = \beta = \pi/4$ and we find that the relative separable volume is approximately $0.377$ using Monte Carlo sampling.
-We find numerically that there are other maximally entangled frames which do not belong to this special parameterization that have lower separable volume than the Bell-diagonal frame.
+The particular case $\theta = \alpha = \beta = \pi/4$ may be called the Bell basis for the $2 \times 3$ system.
+We find using Monte Carlo sampling, that the relative separable volume is approximately $0.377$.
+We find numerically that there are other maximally entangled frames which do not belong to this special parameterization {\em that have lower separable volume than the Bell-diagonal frame}.